DrakeRyzer/SW5e-Episode-2/Equipment/Weapons/index.md

 ### Exotic Weapons

-Exotic weapons are being removed as a mechanic and instead current exotic weapons will be made into Enhanced items, with Modal being a new type of enhanced item.
+Exotic weapons are being removed as a mechanic and instead current exotic weapons will be made into Enhanced items, with Multi-Weapon being a new type of enhanced item.
 This includes the Exotic Weapon Training feat.

 ## Weapon Focus and Weapon Supremacy